 In addition, the Named Executive Officers' employment agreements each contain provisions relating to change in control events.
-The employment agreements also contain severance or continuation of salary payments upon any termination of the Named Executive Officers' employment, except in the case of Mr. Miller or Ms. Nagelberg, whose severance payments are only upon a termination other than for cause (as defined under the terms of the employment agreements).
+The employment agreements also contain severance or continuation of salary payments upon any termination of the Named Executive Officers' employment, except in the case of Mr. Michael P. Landy and Mr. Kevin S. Miller, whose severance payments are only upon a termination by us other than for cause or by the employee for good reason (as defined under the terms of the employment agreements).
 These change in control and severance terms have been deemed reasonable by the Compensation Committee based on the tenure and performance of each Named Executive Officer.
 Information regarding these provisions is included in "Employment Agreements" provided below in this Annual Report.
 There are no other agreements or arrangements governing change in control payments.